OBOAcademy/obook/docs/lesson/troublehooting-robot.md

 - Review tutorial on [Ontology Pipelines with ROBOT 2](https://oboacademy.github.io/obook/lesson/ontology_pipelines/)

 ### Learning objectives
-- Learn common mistakes when using ROBOT and how to troubleshoot and fix them
+Learn common mistakes when using ROBOT and how to troubleshoot and fix them.

 ## Lessons learned
 - Copying-pasting (especially in google docs) can introduce **unexpected format changes** in row 2 of the template: